iCollin/core_py/README.md

                  stream audio or video from core via gstreamer
          note:
-                 build can be the number shown with list or the name of the build must supply one of -a or -v and one of -s or -p optional parameters:
+                 build can be the number shown with list or the name of the build must supply one of -a or -v optional parameters:
-           -s    stream via socket
-           -p    stream via pipe
            -a    stream audio
            -v    stream video